Spicy Cherry Tomato Sauce

 - If you’re still reluctant, use parsley instead.

-Ways to use the cherry tomato sauce
+How to use this fresh tomato sauce

 On ice cream!
 Just kidding.
 But it is amazing on so many dishes.
 Here are a few suggestions.